 Required to File Taxes: if the applicant meets the bar to be required to file taxes.
 Y/N

-Applicant Age: the age of the applicant on 1/1/2014.
+Applicant Age: the age of the applicant.
+Before 1/1/2014, this is the age of the applicant on 1/1/2014; after 1/1/2014, this is the applicant’s current age.
 Date of birth is not used because it is PII.
 Integer

 Hours Worked Per Week: the hours the applicant works in an average week.
 Integer